dimitrietataru/csharpstyle/README.md

             return this.x;
         ```

-  * ✖ Do not place curly brackets on same line with statements
+  * ✖ Do not place curly brackets on the same line with statements

     * Ensure that both opening and closing curly brackets are placed on their own (vertical) line.
     * Curly brackets should not share their line with any other code, other than comments.

         ✔
         ``` csharp
-        void Method()
+        object Method()
         {
-            lock (this)
+            lock (...)
             {
                 return this.x;
             }